davidfowl/Micronetes/GettingStarted.md

    ```
    We chose port 8001 for the dashboard.
 After running this command, it should be possible to navigate to http://localhost:8001 to see the dashboard running.

-   The dashboard should show the `api` application running.
+   The dashboard should show the `frontend` application running.
 You should be able to view the application logs and you should be able to hit navigate to the application in your browser.
 1. Create a back end API that the front end will call.
    ```
    dotnet new api -n backend